slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Decision-making heuristics to remove the need for deliberation in particular situations:

-- Default to no (steve jobs)
+- Default to no (Steve Jobs).
-- Hell yes or no (derek sivers)
+- 'Hell yes or no' (Derek Sivers).
-- No to any decision that requires a calculator or computer (Warren Buffett)
+- No to any decision that requires a calculator or computer (Warren Buffett).
-- Reversible or irreversible decision (jeff bezos)
+- Reversible or irreversible decision.
+(Jeff Bezos).

-> *'Hell yes or no.' -- Derek Sivers*

 > *'My brother says to never make a big decision before you take a shower.'*